DLV111/DripCompound/README.md

 perform_drip_compounding = False  # Set to true to actually perform compounding max_tries = 2  # Number of retries on a transaction failure - will cost gas each time.
 2 means try once more if there is a failure. max_tries_delay = 180  # Seconds between retries on a transaction failure.
 Wait this long before trying again.
-#min_bnb_balance = 0.02  # Optional -  Min BNB Balance to have in your wallet to allow compounding action - default 0.02
+#min_bnb_balance = 0.02  # Optional -  Min BNB Balance to have in your wallet to allow compounding action
 ```

 ### Python